 Rapid City Hospital accepts residents for Postgraduate Year One (PGY1) and Postgraduate Year Two (PGY2) Pharmacy Residency Programs.
 PGY2 programs are in critical care and oncology.
 At the largest hospital in western South Dakota, our residents see a variety of patients and work with medical professionals across the entire spectrum of health care who are experts in their field.
 Rotations are diverse and meaningful, and preceptors work with residents to make sure the program meets their individual goals.

 Residents are full-time and benefit-eligible.
-Residents will conduct and present research as well as have an opportunity to receive a teaching certificate through South Dakota State University and a leadership certificate.
+Residents will conduct and present research as well as have an opportunity to receive a teaching certificate and a leadership certificate.
 Our preceptors are experts in hospital pharmacy and numerous subspecialties.
 They are also active in research, leadership, community service, and pharmacy organizations including SDSHP, ASHP, and ACCP.
 Preceptors tailor the program to meet residents’ individual goals.